 Maintenance Technicians work in various manufacturing industries, including paper and wood mills, food processing, breweries, metal fabrication, and more.

-Although overall employment is projected to decline, job opportunities are expected to be good due to retirements occurring in the skilled workforce.
+Job opportunities are expected to be good due to increasing demand for the occupation.

 * Information retrieved from the U.S. Bureau of Labor Statistics.